Autism and UK airports – improving assistance for passengers with autism

 Remember that it’s okay to have a “whoops!” moment, or to make mistakes.
 It’s a new, scary experience for all of you, and it’s just about making it as comfortable as possible.

 Look at your budget and decide whether you can book a lounge.
 It depends on which lounge and which airport, but many allow you to book in advance and have access for a few hours before your flight.
 These are usually much calmer and quieter places, with some food and drinks available, quieter seating areas and some magazines and so on.
-It might just be worth that extra money!
+So it can be a great idea to book a lounge!

 How can airports improve?

 Airport may always be more complicated when travelling with a child or adult with ASD, but there are some steps that airports can take to simplify the process.
-They are already improving the disabled facilities, for example more and more are introducing Changing Places, so continuing this trend for those needing other forms of Special Assistance should be a no brainer!
+They are already improving the disabled facilities, for example more and more are introducing Changing Places and Eagle 2 Lifter, so continuing this trend for those needing other forms of Special Assistance should be a no brainer!

 Our respondents agreed on several points that would make their journeys a lot simpler!